Boys' Ranch: Characters and story

 Happy Boy is a young Native American boy who appeared at the ranch one day.
 Never appearing on the cover, he does appear in one of the pin-up illustrations.
 He begins to communicate using sign language in Boys' Ranch #6 and plays a more prominent role in the story "Happy Boy carries the ball".

 Palomino Sue hails from Abilene, Texas.
 Her father was a wagon master.
 She arrived at Boys' Ranch after a trip on the wagon her father was driving was intercepted by Indians.
 She was the only survivor.
-When expressing a desire to get involved in fighting, Clay Duncan insists that, because it's too dangerous for a woman, she must remain at the ranch.
+When expressing a desire to get involved in fighting, Clay Duncan insists that, because it is too dangerous for a woman, she must remain at the ranch.
 She agrees, but her acquiescence was a pretence, as she later joins the fray, offering opportune assistance.
 Similar scenes recur in her two subsequent appearances in issues #5 and 6.

 Geronimo is portrayed as a fierce Apache military leader.
 As the son of Running Bear, he was a boyhood companion to Clay Duncan.
-Resentful of Duncan's position in the tribe, they become bitter rivals "The Clay Duncan Story".
+Resentful of Duncan's position in the tribe, they become bitter rivals in "The Clay Duncan Story".

 Various Native American tribes appear as protagonists throughout.
 The conflict between Caucasians and American Indians is often the result of manipulation and exploitation by dishonest Caucasians.
 For example, in issue #2, Comanche and Blackfoot tribes are falsely told by white traffickers that their land will be seized so they can sell them rifles.
 In issue #5, the Apache Indians are blamed for robbing mail wagons, but in reality the perpetrators were white robbers using subterfuge to place blame on the Apaches.

 The début issue opens with the chance meeting of Dandy and Wabash, who had been on opposite sides of the then recent Civil War, but became friends and decided to head out West together.
 Meanwhile, Clay Duncan meets up with Angel and the four come together in the defence of a ranch belonging to Jason Harper against an attack by Apache warriors.
 The story reveals Geronimo is the leader of that band when he joins the fray to order the band's retreat.
 As his dying act, he bequeathed the ranch to the youngsters for use as a shelter for homeless boys.
 They are later joined by Wee Willie Weehawken, because he was a middle-aged man, cited the technicality that the will didn't specify the maximum age to qualify as a "boy".
 Happy Boy joins the ranch shortly after.
 The ranch is near a town called Four Massacres.